jonasrauber/eagerpy/docs/guide/generic-functions.md

 # Implementing Generic Framework-Agnostic Functions

-Using the conversion functions shown in \appendixref{sec:converting}, we can already define a simple framework-agnostic function.
-This function can be called with a native tensor from any framework and it will return the norm of that tensor, again as a native tensor from that framework (\autoref{alg:calling_norm_pytorch}, \autoref{alg:calling_norm_tensorflow}).
+Using the conversion functions shown in [Converting](./converting.md), we can already define a simple framework-agnostic function.

 ```pyhon
 import eagerpy as ep